Changissnz/selfinterest/README.md

 understand them and decide on their forecasts of them.
-This kernel of knowledge is not truthful enough in cases of deception, and the use of this kernel as the base to further action could very well inadvertently help the deceptive human being in benefitting without or without further deceptive actions.
+This kernel of knowledge is not truthful enough in cases of deception, and the use of this kernel as the base to further action could very well inadvertently help the deceptive human being in benefitting without or with their additional deceptive actions.
 And a human being's deception by action could lead to their innate appearance, received as information by another human being, becoming deceptive to that other human being.
-The term "innate", as used in this categorization, should not be interpreted in a biological or visual sense, for as already elaborated on, the associations of social significance that can be attached to a human being are what influences another human being's perception of them, this their "innate appearance".
+The term "innate", as used in this categorization, should not be interpreted strictly in a biological or visual sense, for as already elaborated on, the associations of social significance and inferred truths that can be attached to a human being are what influences another human being's perception of them, this their "innate appearance".